 2. Install a solid sub base

-Although not visible when the grass is installed a good sub base stops the grass sinking, bumps appearing in the lawn and it helps with drainage.
+Although not visible when the grass is installed a good sub base is vital.
+It stops the grass sinking, bumps appearing in the lawn and it helps with drainage.
 It will also give you a great looking lawn that will last for many years.

 3. Install a membrane

 Installing a good membrane like the Pro-Tec 125gsm Gold-Line stops weeds growing through the grass.
 If you have pets always install the membrane on the bottom.
 Installing it on the top causes trapped urine.

 4. Products available to improve smell